dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-development.rst

 As a minimum, you should verify that your workflow is syntactically correct.
 Depending on the language, you will have different tools at your disposal.
 For example, for WDL you could use `WOMTool <https://cromwell.readthedocs.io/en/stable/WOMtool>`__ and/or `miniWDL <https://miniwdl.readthedocs.io/>`__.

 These tools can not only catch syntax errors, but can also do semantic checking and linting.
-Semantic checking does things like ensuring a variable has been initialized before use.
+Semantic checking does things like ensuring you initialize a variable before use.
 Linting can ensure there are patterns that improve your code's readability, e.g., the line length doesn't exceed a certain number, indentation is consistent, etc.

 .. note::

    Dockstore validates your workflows for syntactical correctness.
-It shows the validation results in the UI, and prevents users from doing certain operations if a version is invalid, e.g., the `Launch with` buttons are disabled for invalid versions.
-But ideally you should catch errors before your version gets pushed to Dockstore.
+It shows the validation results in the UI, and prevents users from doing certain operations if a version is invalid, e.g., Dockstore disables the `Launch with` buttons for invalid versions.
+But ideally you should catch errors before pushing your version to Dockstore.

 Tests
 `````